daithioc95/MS2/README.md

 - Navbar: A responsive Navbar will feature on the website so the user can easily navigate to other pages.
 - Images: As this is a travel website, this website will be image heavy as a selling point to the visitor for what Ireland has to offer.
 - Carousel: To ensure an engaging website which can portray to the visitor the beauty of Ireland, an image Carousel will be used for aesthetics and to increase the capacity for images.
-- Form: To ensure the visitors can contact the company with any further queries a form will be included.
+- Form: To ensure the visitors can contact the company with any further queries, a form will be included.
 - Interactive Map: A Google Maps API will be used to provide the visitor with information based on location.
 - Testimonial boxes: Testimonial boxes of previous customer will be included so the visitor can get some further information from previous customers.
 - Calendar Appointment Booking System: If the customer wants to book a tour, they can check availability and book a place using the Calendar Appointment Booking System.

 #### Future Features
 - Logo: The brand logo is currently represented by the site name in the top left-hand corner.
-I plan to design a more unique logo using Adobe Illustrator in the future.
+I plan to design a more attractive logo using illistrator software at a later stage.
-- Language: I intend on translating the website to Mandarin Chinese to tailor for the Chinese market.
+- Language: I intend on translating the website to Mandarin Chinese as tours are given in Chinese and this is a segment of the company's target market.
 This feature will be an optional change which the user can action using a trigger in the top corner.
 - Gallery Slideshow: As there is a lack of real world images, when tours can commence there will be an inventory of media to display in a galery section.
 I plan to implement a slideshow section to portray this.

 ## Technologies Used